erik-h/records/README.md

 ### Building

 Start by running `npm install` to pull down the dependencies.
-If running in production, use `npm install --production` to skip option dev dependencies.
+If running in production, use `npm install --production` to skip optional dev dependencies.
 To work on a development version of the project, run `npm start` to invoke the default file compiling and watching functionality from `react-scripts` provided to this project by `create-react-app`.
 For a production build, execute `npm run